 - Changes in appetite, losing appetite or feeling as if they can never get enough

-- Changes in weight, correlating to that change in appetite, resulting in either putting on excessive weight or losing weight
+- Changes in weight, correlating to that change in appetite, result in either putting on excessive weight or losing weight

 - Fatigue and a lack of vitality